GabriGuerra/re605x_conf/README.md

 - Click "Configure".
 - The browser will open and automation will run.

-### Nota pessoal | Personal note
+Nota pessoal | Personal note

-Este é um dos projetos que desenvolvi quase sem perceber o tempo passar, são de grande valor porque testam meu conhecimento de forma prática.
-Neste, a motivação foi ajudar minha família, especialmente minha mãe.
+Este é um dos projetos que desenvolvi quase sem perceber o tempo passar.
+Têm grande valor para mim, pois confirmam meu aprendizado de forma prática.
+Nestes projetos, pude auxiliar minha família, especialmente minha mãe, tornando tudo possível.

-This is one of the projects I developed smoothly, almost without noticing the time pass, applying my knowledge in a practical way.
-In this case, the motivation came from a need in my family, especially for my mother.
+This is one of the projects I developed almost without noticing the time pass.
+They hold great value for me, as they put my learning into practice.
+In these projects, I was able to support my family, especially my mother, making it all possible.